 Step 4: Wait for Your Grant Approval Notification & Accept the Grant Covenant

 Like your Collaborative Pledge, you will receive an automated email when your grant is submitted.
 This does not mean your grant is approved.
-You will receive an email from firstname.lastname@example.org indicating the status of your grant application within four weeks from the date of submission.
+You will receive an email from email@example.com indicating the status of your grant application within four weeks from the date of submission.
 If your grant is approved, you will be asked to agree to the Grant Covenant (below).
-If your grant is not approved, we will follow up with you directly to help you rework your application for resubmission.

 - Funds will only be used for the project submitted.